photo by Photo Leela Cyd; food styling Adrian Hale; “A Mouthful of Stars”

 I know there are lifelong Brussels sprouts haters out there but this salad has actually converted some of those haters into believers; I’ve watched some go back for seconds, saying, “I might need to try some more just to make sure it’s really Brussels sprouts.”
-The trick is to very thinly slice the sprouts and the kale into lovely ribbons of varied shades of green.
+The trick is to very thinly slice the sprouts and the kale into thin ribbons.

 Exact recipes for salads are almost futile because much depends on what Mother Nature has made seasonably available.
 The rest is really improv and depends on what you feel like tossing in.
 For this winter salad, I sometimes cut up an apple or persimmon instead of a pear, or fry almonds to sprinkle on top.
 You could try feta or queso fresco or leave out the cheese altogether.

 If you make this salad the day before serving, just keep the dressing separate and then take a few seconds to rough up the sliced greens with some salt so they can better receive the dressing, which you’ll toss in at the last minute.

 As for the dressing, I like a simple shallot vinaigrette, but if you want a bit more sass, add minced garlic or anchovy.
 Or drizzle the whole salad with a warm sizzle of browned butter.
 And for a cooler, smoother version, whip up an herb-buttermilk dressing.